 For some, getting back to equilibrium can involve seeing a therapist.
 For others, it could be starting a new job or moving to a new place.
 For some of the more literary-minded or creative folks, getting better can begin with art.

-There are many ways to incorporate art into spiritual healing and emotional growth, including drawing, painting, listening to music, or interpretive dance.
-These methods can be great for artistic people, but there are also creative and expressive ways to dig yourself out of a rut that doesn’t require any special artistic talents.
+There are many ways to incorporate art into spiritual healing and emotional growth, including drawing, painting, listening to music, or dancing.
+These methods can be great for artistic people, but there are also creative and expressive ways to dig yourself out of a rut that don’t require any special artistic talents.

 One such method is writing therapy.
 You don’t need to be a prolific writer, or even a writer at all, to benefit from writing therapy.
 All you need is a piece of paper, a pen, and the motivation to write.

 Before you read on, we thought you might like to download our three Positive Psychology Exercises for free.
 These science-based exercises will explore fundamental aspects of positive psychology including strengths, values and self-compassion and give you the tools to enhance the wellbeing of your clients, students or employees.

 Writing therapy, also known as journal therapy, is exactly what it sounds like: writing (often in a journal) for therapeutic benefits.

 Writing therapy is a low-cost, easily accessible, and versatile form of therapy.
 It can be done individually, with just a person and a pen, or guided by a mental health professional.
 It can also be practiced in a group, with group discussions focusing on writing.
 It can even be added as a supplement to another form of therapy.

 Whatever the format, writing therapy can help the individual propel their personal growth, practice creative expression, and feel a sense of empowerment and control over their life (Adams, n.d.).